difcul/aw/1_server_web_programming/README.md

 Francisco Couto and Tiago Guerreiro

 ## Goal
-This tutorial aims to help you create a simple web application composed of 3 modules:
+This tutorial aims to help you create a simple web application composed of 3 steps:
 - Data Collection
 - Data Annotation
 - Data Access